jimmaluschke/getting_and_cleaning_data_course_project/Code_Book .md

 ###Variables
 * Subject (integer): The identifier of the subject which ranges from 1 to 30
-* Activity (character): The carried out activity: “laying”, “sitting”, “standing”, “walking”, “walkingdownstairs”, and “walkingupstairs”
+* Activity (character): The carried out activity: â€œlayingâ€, â€œsittingâ€, â€œstandingâ€, â€œwalkingâ€, â€œwalkingdownstairsâ€, and â€œwalkingupstairsâ€
 * tbodyacc-xyz
 * tgravityacc-xyz
 * tbodyaccjerk-xyz